 And it has real long term life and death consequences, actually, so it is an important deal.
 It is a big deal, how people are portrayed, how social groups are portrayed, how stories are told from whose perspective they're told.
 All of those things have a profound impact.
 They have an impact on adults, and for sure, they have an impact on children.

 Absolutely, and it's mass media.
 So you know, it's not just that you're affecting this one individual, but you're actually affecting societies.
 Still, it's very, very impractical.

 And how does employee experience of the design around needs to change to actually include workforce inclusion?

 Well, I think that designing employee experience and the practice of management both need to change in a very fundamental way.
-Both of those are in a war still viewed in inclusion as another thing, an extra thing, a side project, extra credits, and I think, properly understood they are actually at the very core.
+Both of those are in a war still viewed in inclusion of diversity in workplace as another thing, an extra thing, a side project, extra credits, and I think, properly understood they are actually at the very core.
 They're fundamental to employees' experience and the practice of management.

 If your practice of management doesn't start with inclusion, if it doesn't start with what do we need to fully aggregate the different identities and experiences and perspectives that we have access to, then it's designed to be wasteful.

 Someone's gonna have to come along and fix that at some point.
 The same is true of employee experience.
 So I think I don't know how to make this happen.
 But I think that those two things need to start with and be centered around the idea of inclusion.
 Otherwise, they're never gonna live up to their potential.

 We're still doing all of this work trying to convince managers that diversity inclusion are legitimate things that are really an effective way to do this work.
 When the practice of management was designed, it should have started and been focused on inclusion from the beginning.

 If inclusion isn't one of the first priorities, one of the first practices of leadership, then there's something wrong with that leadership.